-By 1981, when we held the 10th ICUS in Seoul with 808 scholars attending from approximately 100 nations, ICUS had become the leading global forum of its kind.
+By 1981, when we held the 10th ICUS in Seoul, 808 scholars attended from approximately 100 nations; ICUS had become the leading global forum of its kind.
 During that event, we proposed the free and generous exchange of technology among nations, something that had never been imagined in history.
 Our view is that because science and technology are revealed and given by God, they are the common wealth of all humanity.
 We emphasized that no country should monopolize these common assets.
 My husband and I sponsored the ICUS forums to promote the free exchange of science and technology.

 Our intention especially was to see science and technology shared with the developing countries in Africa, Latin America and Asia.
 Put another way, we wanted developed countries to globalize the cutting-edge standards of science and technology by sharing their tools and methods with developing nations.
-To set an example, when we saw food shortages in some parts of Africa, we donated machinery for a German missionary to build a sausage factory in Zambia.
+To set an example, when we saw food shortages in some parts of Africa, we donated machinery for the development of sausage factories.
 We arranged for education in advanced methods of crop cultivation and livestock breeding.
 In South America, we raised cattle.
 Also, we planted trees and took other measures to keep nature green and pristine.

 In Kona, on Hawaii's Big Island, we started a coffee plantation.
-Harvesting coffee beans is strenuous work and cultivating the plants requires great skill.
+Harvesting coffee beans is strenuous work and cultivating the plants requires great skill as well.
 Initially, we suffered serious losses because we did not spray pesticides, which damage human health.
 In time, we found a way to repel insects without using harmful chemicals, and now we're producing premium coffee that is pesticide-free.